AlejandroHiroshima/data_modeling/exercises/exercise_0.md

 - hospital_department can join with department_id and can join with department_id on department table and hospital_id on hospital_table
 - query name from hospital table and name from department table

-TODO: left for reader create this SQL query
+TODO: left for reader create this SQL query = DONE!

 ---